 He wants to get a divorce but continue with their joint financial arrangements.
 She sees no point in this and would like to agree on the property settlement before getting a divorce.

 Divorce and Property Settlement are two separate legal processes

 Getting divorced and formalising a property agreement are two separate legal processes within the Family Court.
 The applications can be filed in any order, or at the same time.

 Some couples divorce and never formalise a property agreement.
 Others formally split their assets and never get around to filing for divorce.
 Whilst these arrangements work for some, they are not recommended because of the risk of future unforeseen implications.

 When a couple does divorce, two things happen; each person is free to remarry and the Decree Absolute (Divorce Orders) sets in motion a time limit for an application to the court to have a property settlement dispute resolved.

 Time limit differences for de facto and married couples

 For de facto couples who call it quits, there is no requirement to divorce.
-The property settlement can be negotiated any time after separation and there is a time limit of 2 years from the date of separation in which to initiate a property settlement application with the court if you can't reach an agreement.
+The property settlement can be negotiated any time after separation.
+However, if an agreement can't be reached, there is a time limit of 2 years from the date of separation in which to initiate a property settlement application with the court.
 The time taken for negotiations or court processes to reach a conclusion may run over the 2-year limit, but an application for property orders must be initiated within the 2-year time limit.

-For a couple who married, the property settlement can be agreed at any time after they separate.
-There is no requirement to wait until you are divorced.
+For a couple who married, the property settlement can be agreed at any time after separation and there is no requirement to wait until after a divorce is granted.

 There is also a time limit for married couples on filing an application for property settlement or spousal maintenance with the court.
 For couples who were married, the Property Orders application must be filed within one year of the date of the Divorce Order being made.

 Again, negotiation and court processing time may exceed the 1-year time limit.